rikka0w0/wsmc/README.md

 Windows users need to replace `./` and `../` with `.\` and `..\`, respectively.

 The codebase uses Minecraft official mapping.

+On the server side, if a client joins via WebSocket, its handshake request can be accessed via the vanilla `net.minecraft.network.Connection` class.
+To obtain such information, cast a Connection instance into IConnectionEx, then calls `IConnectionEx.getWsHandshakeRequest()`.

+This is useful for obtaining information about the original request if the Minecraft server is behind a reverse proxy (e.g. a CDN).
+For example, header `X-Forwarded-For` and `CF-IPCountry` indicate the client IP address and the client country code, respectively.

 ### Compile Fabric artifact
 ```